-- 1. Visiting teams in Divisions I and II may only bring eight (8) players to "AWAY" matches unless the host team has granted prior approval.
+- Visiting teams in Divisions I and II may only bring eight (8) players to "AWAY" matches unless the host team has granted prior approval.
 Visiting Teams in Division III may only bring seven (7) players to "AWAY" matches unless the host team has granted prior approval.
 Visiting teams in Division IV may only bring six (6) players to "AWAY" matches unless the host team has granted prior approval.
 During all regular season matches, only those teams on the Divisional schedule are permitted to play.
 No tagalong team or individual golfers are allowed to play. - In the event of cross divisional play, the host school's division will dictate how many players are allowed to attend the match. - 2.
-Golf matches in Divisions I and II shall not start before 3:30 p.m. unless all teams are present and agree and shall not start after 3:45 p.m.
-Golf matches in Division III and IV shall start at 4:00 p.m. unless all teams are present and agree and shall not start after 4:15 p.m. - 3.
+Start time of a golf match is to be determined by the host course.
+The Golf Committee recommends the following suggested start times.
+Matches in Divisions I and II should not start before 3:30 p.m. unless all teams are present and agree and should not start after 3:45 p.m.
+Golf matches in Division III and IV should start at 4:00 p.m. unless all teams are present and agree and should not start after 4:15 p.m. - 3.
 All changes to schedules shall be made according to the NHIAA By-Law Article I, Sect.
 13 Schedule Regulations.
-The NHIAA must be notified in writing by the Athletic Director of any changes from all schools involved in the change after the master schedules have been mailed from the NHIAA. - If all schools cannot find a common reschedule date, another school involved in that match can host the meet if all schools agree. - 4.
+The NHIAA must be notified in writing by the Athletic Director of any changes from all schools involved in the change after the master schedules have been emailed from the NHIAA. - If all schools cannot find a common reschedule date, another school involved in that match can host the meet if all schools agree. - 4.
 The HOST School is responsible for notifying the NHIAA in writing of cancellations during the regular season.
 Schools may e-mail a change or cancellation to the NHIAA as soon as possible. - 5.
 Seasonal postponements due to inclement weather may be rescheduled.
 In the case of suspension of play during a seasonal match, the match will not count unless at least four (4) golfers in Division III and IV or five (5) golfers in Division I and II from each participating school have completed their nine holes of play.
 Unless these four (4) golfers in Division III and IV or five (5) golfer in Division I and II minimum is reached, by all teams, the match is canceled and may be rescheduled.
-If a match is rescheduled, it must be replayed/restarted in its entirety. - If a match is canceled DO NOT ENTER A SCORE on the web. - 6.
+When the match is rescheduled, it must be replayed/restarted in its entirety. - If a match is canceled DO NOT ENTER A SCORE on the web. - 6.
 All schools must play a minimum of twelve (12) opponents in their own Division and a maximum of 30 opponents to qualify for team tournament consideration.
 No team will play more than ten (10) MATCH DATES during the regular season. - 7.
-The last date for seasonal matches to count will be Wednesday, October 9, 2024.
-FINAL RECORD results MUST be verified via email on or before Thursday, October 10, 2024 by 8:00 a.m.
+The last date for seasonal matches to count will be Wednesday, October 8, 2025.
+FINAL RECORD results MUST be verified via Google Sheet on or before Thursday, October 9, 2025 by 8:00 a.m.
 If you have a match that was rained out or not played you will be unable to verify your record on-line.
 Please submit your verification via e-mail to the NHIAA by the due date and time.